albertfont/open-icmp-server/README.md

 ### Project purpose

 `open-icmp-server` is a tiny, focused daemon that listens for ICMP Echo Requests ("ping") and responds with proper ICMP Echo Replies.
-The code and packaging intentionally look professional (systemd unit, install script, clear README) to sell the joke as if this were a real network infrastructure component (DHCP/DNS-like).

 ### Features